-Your dog is your best friend, so it’s no wonder that you want to spoil your pup now and then.
-Unfortunately, many of the commercial dog treats out there are full of stuff that’s not-so-good for dogs.
-That’s why making your own is such a great idea.
-These diy dog treats are made with simple ingredients that you probably have in your kitchen already, and you can feel good about feeding them to your pooch.
+Your dog is your best friend, so it’s no wonder that you want to paw print ice cube trays now and then.
+Unfortunately, many of the commercial pet treats out there are full of stuff that’s not-so-good for dogs.
+That’s why making your own dog treat recipes is such a great idea.
+These homemade dog treats are made with simple ingredients that you probably have in your kitchen already, and you can feel good about feeding them to your pooch.

-Easy DIY Dog Treats to Spoil Your Furbaby
+Easy Homemade Dog Treats to Spoil Your Furbaby

 Your furball will have a blast chewing on these crunchy carrot cookies.
 Aren’t the squirrel shapes fun?